Rolling Thunder 2: Ports

 A port for the Sega Genesis was released the same year.
-Both the Mega Drive port and the original arcade game were released for the Wii Virtual Console on December 4, 2007, and October 27, 2009, respectively.
-On May 25, 2023, an emulated version of the original arcade game was included as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4.
+Both the Mega Drive port and the original arcade game were released for the Wii's Virtual Console on December 4, 2007, and October 27, 2009, respectively.
+Bandai Namco Entertainment released the game as part of their Namco Museum collection for the Nintendo Switch in 2017.
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in May 2023.